 - Abdominal surgery

-- Disease or disorder that irritates the nerves that control the diaphragm (such as pleurisy or pneumonia)
+- Disease or disorder that irritates the nerves that control the diaphragm (pleurisy or pneumonia)

 - Hot and spicy foods or liquids